0verlord84/ddm-hydrologic/DDM_HydroLogic/README.md

 # DDM HydroLogic

 **From DEM to model-ready catchments in QGIS.**
-**Tested in QGIS 3.22 LTR and 4.x**
+**Now compatible with QGIS 3.22 LTR and 4.x**

 Setting up a hydrologic model usually means a few hours of GIS prep work before the modelling even starts.
 DDM HydroLogic condenses some of the initial steps into one interactive session: it traces D8 flow paths from a DEM, ranks them by Strahler order, and lets you pick the relevant drainage.
 Draw an outlet line, set a minimum subcatchment size, and DDM HydroLogic cuts the catchment into dissolved subcatchment polygons — then you have choices of exporting as:

-- **GeoPackage** of flow paths and subcatchments,
+- **GeoPackage** containing flow path and subcatchment vectors,
 - **RORB** `.catg` GE-ready catchment file,
 - **WBNM** `.wbn` runfile,
 - **XP-RAFTS** `.xpx` exchange file,
 - or some of the most popular **TUFLOW** xxx_R.shp.

-It is important to note that all hydrological/hydraulic choices, such as rainfall, losses, Manning's coefficients, subcatchment types, etc.. have been deliberately left blank or default values.
+It is important to note that all hydrological/hydraulic choices, such as rainfall, losses, Manning's coefficients, subcatchment types, impervious fractions, etc.. have been deliberately left blank or default values.

 Current version: **2.0** · QGIS 3.22 LTR and 4.x